songzhi/leaves/README.md

 - [x] sqlite
 - [x] mongodb
 - [x] runtime-agnostic(tokio or async-std) when using mysql or postgres
+- [x] lazy mode: fetch leaf by tag lazily and needs remove it manually
 - [ ] http server or rpc service(actually just implement it by yourself 😂)

 ## TODO